 TRACK 4: Building Envelope

-Ball State University / Browning Day Mullins Dierdorf
+Director of Sustainability, Browning Day Mullins Dierdorf

 Daniel Overbey is an Assistant Professor of Architecture at Ball State University as well as the Director of Sustainability for Browning Day Mullins Dierdorf in Indianapolis, Indiana.
 His work focuses on high-performance building design and construction, environmental systems research, LEED- and WELL-related services, energy modeling, resilience, and evidence-based design.
 Daniel has over a million square feet of LEED project experience.
 A past chair of USGBC Indiana and past president of AIA Indianapolis, Daniel is devoted to leveraging and disseminating evidence-based design methods and resources to improve architectural practice, shape policy, and help project teams make better-informed design decisions.